James Murphy (electronic musician): David Bowie

+Murphy first worked professionally with David Bowie as an executive producer for Reflektor, with Bowie performing additional backing vocals on the album's title track.

-On November 5, 2013, Columbia Records released The Next Day Extra, a three-disc expanded edition of David Bowie's album The Next Day.
-On the expanded edition, Murphy remixed the track "Love Is Lost".
-The title of the remix is "Love is Lost (Hello Steve Reich Remix)".
+On November 5, 2013, Columbia Records released The Next Day Extra, a three-disc expanded edition of David Bowie's 2013 album The Next Day.
+On the expanded edition, Murphy contributed a remix of the track "Love Is Lost" into a 10 minute version entitled "Love is Lost (Hello Steve Reich Mix)", heavily utilizing an interpolation of Reich's composition Clapping Music.
 When Murphy was offered to remix the track, he had not remixed a song in five years.
 He said "it would have been scary if it was a remix for somebody I had never even heard of, but it was super scary to do that [for Bowie]".

 Murphy made a guest appearance on Bowie's final album Blackstar as a percussionist.
+He was originally slated to be a third producer of the album alongside Bowie and Tony Visconti, but exited the project due to schedule conflicts.

+The song "Black Screen" from American Dream is rumoured to discuss Bowie's death and its effect on Murphy.

 "Little Duck"

 Murphy participated in Canon's Project Imaginat10n, which called for five celebrities to direct short films based on pictures uploaded by people around the world to the Project Imaginat10n site.
 The result was "Little Duck", Murphy's first directorial effort.
 Ron Howard advised Murphy in his directing.
 Shooting took place in Japan, the setting of the film.
 The film follows a young man who travels from Manhattan to Japan in order to help solve his brothers' problems.